gruevyhat/travgen/README.md

 Usage
 -----

 The script is run from the command line with the following syntax.
 All input variables may be stipulated at the command line rather than randomly generated, including career path.
+The script may also be used to generate UPPs and roll arbitrary sets of dice.

     Usage: travgen char [--name STR] [--homeworld STR] [--ethnicity STR] [--gender <Male|Female>] [--upp HEX]
                         [--method <normal|heroic|superherioc>]
                         [--terms INT] [--path STR]
                         [--expansions LIST]
+           travgen UPP [--method <normal|heroic|superherioc>]
+           travgen roll DICE
            travgen (-h | --help)

+    Arguments:
+        DICE    Number and sides of dice in '#d#' format, e.g., 2d6.

     Options:
         -n --name STR          Character name.